SaurabhMulay999/salesforce-interview-questions/Readme.md

 The PATCH method is used to apply partial modifications to a resource.
 It is typically used when you want to update only a portion of the resource's data, rather than replacing the entire resource.

 Notes:
 1. When you have to mention some extra logic, and calculation then implement a custom API or else use the standard one that Salesforce provides.
 2. Access Modifiers in Salesforce::

 private: Visible only within the same class.

 public: Visible in the same Salesforce namespace.

 global: Visible in any Salesforce org, including external systems making RESTful requests.

 Consume an API::

 ```
+//blob: binary large Object data type.

+//RestContext has two props 'request' and 'response';
+//So when 3rd party user has requested data/request has put into RestContext.request

+RestResource(urlMapping='/CreatePokemon')
+global class Restful{
+@HttpPost
+global string string PostMethod(){
+    RestRequest req=RestContext.request;
+    RestResponse res=RestContext.response;
+    Blob bdy=req.requestBody;

+    return res.toString();
+}

+@HttpGet
+global static sObject GetMethod(){

+}

+@HttpPut
+global static string PutMethod(){

+}
+}
 ```